IOLVIVEK/HOL-ASPNETAzureWebSitesVS2012/HOL.md

 In order to execute the exercises in this hands-on lab you need to set up your environment.

-1. Open a Windows Explorer window and browse to the lab’s **Source** folder.
+1. Open a Windows Explorer window and browse to the lab's **Source** folder.

-1. Right click the **Setup.cmd** file and click **Run as administrator**.
-This will launch the setup process that will check the necessary dependencies.
+1. Right-click the **Setup.cmd** file and click **Run as administrator**.
+This will launch the setup process that will configure your environment and check the dependencies.

 >**Note:** Make sure you have checked all the dependencies for this lab before running the setup.